ThirtySomething/NAS-Information/README.md

 - Connect via SSH and set permission of the folder `/volume1` to 777 and to the created share `/volume1/syncthing` to 777.
 If not, [Syncthing][app_syncthing] will be unable write to the share.
 - In `Container Manager` create a project, e. g. `syncthing`, upload the [compose file][data_node_ds124] and **SKIP** the support in `Web Station`.
 - The UI will be available by this URL: `http://<IP-OF-YOUR-NAS>:8384`
+- Ensure that the container is set to automatic start.
+Otherwise the container will be not available after reboot.
+- Ensure that the container is limited at least in memory, otherwise it could be possible that the container will be killed by the [DSM 7.x][app_dsm].

 [app_dsm]: https://en.wikipedia.org/wiki/Synology#Synology_DiskStation_Manager_(DSM)
 [data_node_ds124]: ./assets/docker-compose-ds124.yml